-Rug Cleaning Dallas by Behnam Rugs.
-Rug Cleaning is an essential service that Behnam Rugs offers for over 40 years in Dallas.
-Its spring time and all over the northern hemisphere people are cleaning house especially cleaning their oriental rugs as well as their Persian handmade rugs.
+Rug Cleaning is an essential service that Behnam Rugs has offered for over 40 years in Dallas.
+Its spring time and all over the northern hemisphere people are cleaning house, especially cleaning their oriental rugs as well as their Persian handmade rugs.
 In the old days, households use to have a special crew come in to wash the individual Persian rugs right there.
-But today, it is not possible to have rug washing and rug cleaning to happen in your backyard.
-Behnam Rugs of Dallas, provides a complimentary rug pickup.
-Give us a call at (972) 733-0400 and schedule a RUG CLEANING service.
-As the weather improved, the turnaround for rug cleaning and drying is much faster.
+But today, it is not possible to have rug washing and rug cleaning happen in your backyard.
+Behnam Rugs of Dallas provides a complimentary rug pickup.
+Give us a call at (972) 733-0400 and schedule rug cleaning service.
+As the weather improves, the turnaround for rug cleaning and drying is much faster.
 You will get your rug in no time.

-For the health of your Persian Rug, we recommend you to get a new fitted rug pad.
+For the health of your Persian Rug, we recommend you get a new fitted rug pad.

 As you stop by our showroom, take a look at our many rug styles, designs, and sizes.
 If you have any questions, we are here to provide you an answer.
-We also offer periodically a rug seminar at our showroom.
+We also offer periodical rug seminars at our showroom.
 Simply give us a call or sign up on our email list.
-We will update you as for when our next seminar and rug event will be.
+We will update you on our next event.
 Please visit us at 18000 Preston Rd, Dallas, TX 75252.

 One recent example is The Zucker family tapestry.
 Check out our blog post on that tapestry to see its transformation and restoration.